Echo Night: Common elements

 While the Echo Night trilogy share common elements, each game takes place in its own timeline.
 Three recurring elements within the series are the protagonist having the name Richard, the main gameplay and narrative element of interacting with ghosts, and the use of a magical artifact.
 This artifact is called the Red Stone in Echo Night and Echo Night: Beyond, and the Soul Stone in Echo Night 2.

 The gameplay is generally the same across all entries, focusing on exploration of isolated locations and environments from a first-person perspective.
 During explorations, the player must solve puzzles to progress the narrative, with certain actions leading to different outcomes.
 A recurring enemy within the series are hostile ghosts, which attack the player under certain circumstances.
 Fending off ghosts with light is a recurring mechanic.

 Development

 The Echo Night series was created by FromSoftware, a Japanese development studio which had begun game development for the PlayStation with the King's Field series.
 Taking inspiration from the realistic environments created for King's Field III, the development team wanted to create a non-standard gameplay experience using their knowledge of 3D graphics.
 Starting out as a pure experiment, it was later approved as a full title.
 The second game was built around a theme of "quiet horror".
 Several staff from Echo Night returned for the second game.
-Echo Night: Beyond was announced in 2003 as part of FromSoftware's group of titles for the PS2.
+Echo Night: Beyond was released in 2004 as part of FromSoftware's group of titles for the PS2.
 It was worked on by a staff of nearly seventy people.
 The producer for all the titles was series creator Toshifumi Nabeshima.
-Speaking in 2018, FromSoftware president Hidetaka Miyazaki cited Echo Night as a direct inspiration for Déraciné, a 2018 virtual reality game.
+FromSoftware president Hidetaka Miyazaki cited Echo Night as a direct inspiration for Déraciné, a 2018 virtual reality game.